Byzantine economy: Economic and fiscal history

 The Byzantine-Arab Wars reduced the territory of the Empire to a third in the 7th century and the economy slumped; in 780 the Byzantine Empire's revenues were reduced to only 1,800,000 nomismata.
 From the 8th century onward the Empire's economy improved dramatically.
 This was a blessing for Byzantium in more than one way; the economy, the administration of gold coinage and the farming of the Anatolian peninsula served to meet the military's constant demands.
 Since Byzantium was in a constant state of warfare with her neighbours (even if only by raiding) the military required weapons to be manufactured by the bigger cities (such as Thessaloniki) whilst the smaller towns were subject to grain, wine and even biscuit requisitions by Imperial officers.
 Even though the soldiers' pay was minimal, large armies were a considerable strain on Byzantium.
-As gold coins were spent on soldiers to serve in the army, these would in time spend their money acquiring their own goods and much revenue would return to the state in the form of taxation.
+But soldiers were paid to serve in the army; they would in time spend the money acquiring their own goods.
 As a result, the Byzantine economy was self-sufficient, allowing it to thrive in the Dark Ages.
 The success of the Byzantine army was in no small part due to the success of her economy.

 Around 775, the land and head taxes yielded an estimated 1,600,000 nomismata/7.2 tonnes of gold annually for the empire.
 Commerce during this period slumped, therefore only contributing 200,000 nomismata annually.
 The expenditures of the period were quite large when compared to the annual revenues.
 Approximately 600,000 nomismata went to the payroll of the army annually while other military costs took another 600,000 nomismata annually.
 Supporting the Byzantine bureaucracy needed 400,000 nomismata.
 Also, imperial largess cost the treasury 100,000 nomismata every year.
 All of these expenses meant that the Byzantine government had only about 100,000 nomismata in surplus revenue each year for treaties, bribes, or gifts.